 From Los Angeles and San Diego

-Crystal blue waters, expansive beaches, fresh cuisine and excellent properties have long made Los Cabos a favorite quick getaway for Hollywood stars and tourists alike.
+Crystal blue waters, expansive beaches, fresh cuisine and excellent properties have long made Los Cabos a favorite quick getaway for A-listers and sun-seekers.

 What to do: The sea is the playground of Los Cabos, whether travelers prefer to enjoy the views from the beachfront or dive in with surfing, fishing and snorkeling.
-For non-water-based activities, the surrounding desert offers prime opportunity for hiking and zip lining, while expert golfers can head over to Cabo Real.
+For non-water-based activities, the surrounding desert offers prime opportunities for hiking and zip lining.

-Where to eat: Nestled beneath the Sierra de la Laguna Mountains, Flora’s Farm is a destination in and of itself.
-After embarking on a tour of the 10-acre farm, enjoy a delicious seasonal lunch comprised of produce and meats all sourced from the property.
+Where to eat: In the foothills of the Sierra de la Laguna Mountains, Flora Farms is a destination in and of itself.
+After embarking on a tour of the 10-acre farm, enjoy a delicious seasonal lunch comprising produce and meats all sourced from the property.
 And be sure stop by their ice cream cart to see what flavors they have available—it is all house-made and the flavors change with the farm’s produce.
+And back on property, One&Only Palmilla’s SEARED is the resort’s signature restaurant, with menus from Jean-Georges Vongerichten that showcase local seafood and meats (paired with one of Mexico’s best wine lists).

 Flying distance from San Diego (SAN): Two-hour-and-fifteen-minute direct flight.